img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 John Pardey Architects

-Before joining JPA in 2007 Carl worked with Feilden Clegg Bradley Studios on projects including Accordia, Cambridge and Icon, Street.
-Carl has been a Director at JPA since 2016 leading a team working on larger residential schemes for clients including HAB Housing, Inland Homes and Q-Developments.
-Key projects include the renovation and re-use of a Grade 2, 1936 Film Laboratory building in Denham by the Bauhaus archi¬tect Walter Gropius, together with a further 175 new flats and houses on the former film production site; Lawn Road – 72 apartments in Belsize Park adjacent to the iconic Isokon flats; Lovedon Fields - 50 houses and apartments forming a new village edge to Kings Worthy, Hampshire - winner of an RIBA National Award and shortlisted for the RIBA Neave Brown Award for Housing; and Alfold Gardens - 56 dwellings in the village of Alfold - winner of the Homes England Masterplan Award 2020.
-Carl is a panel member for Design South-East supporting local authorities in assessing and shaping development proposals.
+Before joining JPA in 2007 Carl Gulland worked with Feilden Clegg Bradley Studios on projects including Accordia, Cambridge, and Icon, Street.
+He has been a director at JPA since 2016 leading a team working on larger residential schemes for clients including HAB Housing, Inland Homes and Q-Developments.
+Key projects include the renovation and re-use of a grade II, 1936 film laboratory building in Denham by the Bauhaus architect Walter Gropius, together with a further 175 new flats and houses on the former film production site; Lawn Road – 72 apartments in Belsize Park adjacent to Isokon; Lovedon Fields – 50 houses and apartments forming a new village edge to Kings Worthy, Hampshire, which won an RIBA National Award and was shortlisted for the RIBA Neave Brown Award for Housing; and Alfold Gardens – 56 dwellings in the village of Alfold which won the Homes England Masterplan Award 2020.
+He is a panel member for Design South-East which supports local authorities in assessing and shaping development proposals.

 Jan-Carlos Kucharek Jan-Carlos Kucharek